boushphong/dsa/3. Leetcode Pattern/Dynamic Programming.md

 Two important properties of dynamic programming:
 - **Optimal Substructure**: The optimal solution of the original problem can be constructed from the optimal solutions of its subproblems.
-- **Overlapping Subproblems**: In the process of solving the problem, some subproblems are solved multiple times.
+- **Overlapping Sub-problems**: In the process of solving the problem, some subproblems are solved multiple times.

 ## Fibonacci
 ```python